-Storing the kitchen utensils and equipment properly is as important as the considerations given while purchasing them.
+Storing the kitchen utensils and equipment properly is as important as the time of selling.
 Poorly stored equipment means breakages and shorter periods of life.

 The food service staff should be given adequate training on the correct way of storing various equipment and kitchen utensils.

 Here’s the storage method of kitchen utensils and equipment:

 Thoroughly washed and dried crockery should be stored in piles of 20 or 25 for easier counting.
 The pile should not be too high as this may lead to toppling and breakage.